chriswininger/online-cv/README.md

 Chris Wininger Online CV/Resume
 ==================================

 This is the repo I used to generate my online resume along with a pdf version.
-It is currenlty hosted at chriswininger.com using netlify.
+It is currently hosted at chriswininger.com using Netlify.

 It is built using Jekyll along with a theme designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).